Adam-Albawab/CareVR/README.md

 # Results
 By working on the project and related documentation for two semesters the team managed to achieve all of the requirements as well as set a solid foundation for the next team to work on the second scenario.
 The demo below shows the two scenes that were worked on.

-# Future Work
-- Finish up Scenarios 3 and 4
-- Fix remaining bugs from all scenes
-- Get an app ready to deploy

-# Demo Video
 [![Simulation Demo](https://img.youtube.com/vi/cJNyMeZkcU4/maxresdefault.jpg)](https://www.youtube.com/watch?v=cJNyMeZkcU4 "CareVr Simulation Demo")